ehelbig1/ehelbig1.github.io/_posts/2021-02-24-aws-ecr-and-ecs.markdown

 Network Mode - The Docker networking mode to use for the containers in this task.
 (Must be awsvpc if using Fargate)

 #### Task Execution IAM Role
-This role allow the task to pull container images and publish container logs to CloudWatch.
+This role allows the task to pull container images and publish container logs to CloudWatch.
 A suitable role will automatically be created for you titled <em>ecsTaskExecutionRole</em> if using the AWS console.

 #### Task Size
 Specify a fixed size for you task.
 This is required if using Fargate.
 Container level memory settings are optional when this is set.
 Task size is not supported by Windows containers.